knightazura/ghost-sdk/Using-Modals.md

 }
 ```

 * `animation`: These are animations for the modal to appear with.
-Currently there is only `fadeIn`.
+Currently there is only `fade`.